 1. Is this just for people taking calculus?

-Though the site is called Calculus Expert, I’ve expanded way beyond calculus and have math tutoring courses with levels as early as middle school level math.
+Though our site is called Calculus Expert, we’ve expanded way beyond calculus and have math tutoring courses with levels as early as middle school level math.

-I do have a higher focus on the harder math courses because that’s what most people have the hardest time with, but the modules help anyone struggling with Pre-Algebra, Algebra, Geometry, Trigonometry, Calculus, and advanced math.
+We do have a higher focus on the harder math courses because that’s what most people have the hardest time with, but our modules help anyone struggling with Pre-Algebra, Algebra, Geometry, Trigonometry, Calculus, and advanced math.

 2. Can’t I just get all of this on your YouTube channel?